WARD MEMORIAL THEATER

 In addition to the Soldiers Home Chapel and the Secretary and Surgeon’s Quarters, Milwaukee architect Henry C. Koch designed Ward Memorial Hall, arguably his most celebrated creation in the Soldiers Home District.

-Ward Memorial Hall was constructed in 1881 and named for Horatio Ward, an American Banker and patriot who created an endowment fund to construct memorial halls for the Soldiers Homes.
-The intent was to provide the Home’s members with cultural activities such as concerts, theatrical performances, and lectures and allow them to socialize, relax and enjoy recreation time with one another.
+Ward Memorial Hall was constructed in 1881 and named for Horatio Ward, an American banker and patriot who created an endowment fund to construct memorial halls for the Soldiers Homes.
+The intent was to provide the Home’s residents with cultural activities such as concerts, theatrical performances, and lectures and allow them to socialize, relax and enjoy recreation time with one another.

 This striking building is located immediately south of the former railroad line.
 In fact, Ward Memorial Hall had a passenger waiting room that serviced railroad passengers.
 A ticket window was used to serve rail passengers at this major stop on the main line of the Milwaukee Road connecting Chicago, Milwaukee, Madison and Prairie du Chien.
 The train tracks were removed in 2007 and the area is now part of the Hank Aaron State Trail.